 Craigmead Car Park

-The car park has a toilet (seasonal opening times) and many picnic tables, and excellent sheltered spot to stop for a snack.
+The car park has a toilet (view our Travel and Information page for opening times) and many picnic tables, and excellent sheltered spot to stop for a snack.
 The car park lies on the road between Falkland and Leslie.

-The Craigmead toilet won Gold in the 2018 National Loo of the Year Awards.
+The Craigmead toilets were recognised in the National Loo of the Year Awards 2022.

 Please keep safe when enjoying Fife’s great outdoor spaces visit our Stay Safe page for some useful tips.